realead/cynamedtuple/README.md

 ## Trivia:

   * This project was inspired by the following SO-question: https://stackoverflow.com/q/65159938/5769463.
+  * While Python's `namedtuple` was an inspiration, `cynamedtuple`isn't a simple drop-in replacement.
   * While cnamedtuple (https://pypi.org/project/cnamedtuple/) is all about speed, `cynamedtuple` is more about smaller memory footprint.